Sign up for long-distance adoption with the Amici di Adwa Association:

 What information you can expect

-Sponsors will receive an initial profile introducing the child and his/her family.
+Sponsors will receive a child’s picture and an initial profile introducing the child and his/her family.
 The Amici di Adwa Association will then send a picture of the sponsored child every year, along with updates on what is happening in Adwa.

 The Association cannot guarantee specific updates on each sponsored child, for various reasons:

-1) there aren’t many Salesian nuns working at the mission at this time and they help nearly 1,800 children sponsored from afar, in addition to hundreds of others who, though not sponsored, come to the mission daily for medical aid, emergencies, education, games, etc.
+1) there aren’t many Salesian nuns working at the mission at this time and they help nearly 1,700 children sponsored from afar, in addition to thousand of others who, though not sponsored, come to the mission daily for medical aid, emergencies, education, games, etc.

-2) not all the sponsored children attend the school at the mission.
+2) not all the sponsored children attend the mission’s school.
 It is very hard to get information on how every child is doing scholastically from state schools.
 Although they collaborate with the mission, they usually only report drop-outs or very serious issues.

 3) we ask that our sponsors and benefactors treat this supportive relationship with mutual trust and a gratuitous spirit.
 It’s certainly natural to become attached to your sponsored child, but remember that there are people taking care of him/her in Adwa, respecting the Ethiopian culture and way of life.